 C. The faith of man: Those who believe in Jesus will not perish, but have everlasting life, (John 3:15-16).
 They will not be condemned, unlike those who do not believe, (John 3:18).
 The new birth requires faith in Jesus; without faith, being born of water is meaningless, and impossible to be born of the Spirit, (Mark 16:16; John 8:24; Acts 8:36-37).

-6. The rejection of the new birth
+6. The rejection of the New Birth

 Read John 3:19-21

-C. Many do not want to be exposed by the light: They know that coming to Jesus will expose their evil deeds, (John 3:20; Ephesians 5:13).
+C. Many does not want to be exposed by the light: They know that coming to Jesus will expose their evil deeds, (John 3:20; Ephesians 5:13).
 But those willing to obey (does the truth), do not fear the light, (John 3:21).
 Unwilling to give up their evil deeds, they are unwilling to submit to the new birth which acknowledges one’s sinfulness and requires repentance, (Acts 2:36-38)

 In His conversation with Nicodemus, Jesus reveals much about being born again.
 What about you?
 Have you been born again of water and the Spirit (i.e., a washing of regeneration and renewing of the Holy Spirit)?